Enrique2656/Enrique2656/README.md

 Hi My names Duane and Welcome to my github!
 Early in life I always had a passion for taking things apart and understanding how they work, always looking at something beyond the final product, the hard work, and process for how something came to be.
 I hope

-- 🔭 I’m currently working on ... a small portfolio project for a new real estate agent.
+- 🔭 I’m currently working on ...
+A e-commerce and business website for an Attorney.
 - 🌱 I’m currently learning ...
 Javascript, js.node, REACT
 - 👯 I’m looking to collaborate with ... like minded engineers who dont mind eating cheesesteaks everyday for lunch.
 - 🤔 I’m looking for help with ... getting my foot in the door in the industry and making new connections.
 - 💬 Ask me about ...
-How i feel about putting pineapple on pizza.
+How I feel about putting pineapple on pizza.
 - ⚡ Fun fact: ...
 Statistically Most people fall asleep in seven minutes.
 The rest are programmers.